 When you flip the baked flan onto your plate, the caramel sauce transforms into a delectable garnish, which is extremely moist and melts in your mouth.
 If you prefer your flan to be hot, it’s advised to consume it when it’s still fresh from the oven.

 However, you can still warm up your flan if you put it in the fridge overnight.
 The idea is to briefly immerse your baking dish or ramekin in boiling water.
 This causes the caramel sauce to melt.
 If you want your entire flan to be a little warmer, place it in hot water for a few more seconds.
 Alternatively, it can also be heated in the oven.

-Custards can survive well in the fridge for several days, so they’re great to make ahead of time for a party.
+Custards, such as flan, can survive well in the fridge for several days, so they’re great to make ahead of time for a party.
 However, when storing it, make sure to keep your flan covered tightly with plastic wrap or aluminum foil since the egg custard absorbs scents quickly.
 This extra layer will not only prevent moisture from accumulating on top of the custard but also prevent other foods from getting on top of your flan.